 Here are my expectations for this class:

 1. ALWAYS BE ON TIME.
 Use you (4) minute passing time between classes and be prompt in getting to class.
 If there is a writing prompt on the board, begin work immediately.
 If you have a performance or project that is due that day, do a mental run-through of your assignments or look over your work when you arrive and while the roll is being checked.
-The classroom door is closed when the tardy bell rings and you will have to go upstairs to the attendance office and get a pass to class.
+The classroom door is closed when the tardy bell rings and, if you are late, you will have to go upstairs to the attendance office and get a pass to class.
 Tardies are recorded and kept up with, too.
 Three or more of them will earn disciplinary consequences.
 So, be on time.

 5. COME PREPARED.
 From a performance perspective, there is NO substitute for preparation.
 This holds for written homework and classwork, too.
 It’s important that you are ALWAYS prepared with your class assignments and projects.

 6. PARTICIPATE.
 This class isn’t about me….it’s about you.
 So, roll up your sleeves and get busy.
 Things are always more enjoyable when you’re involved.
 Regardless of what you expect from this class, you’re still responsible for the work.
-The year will be much more enjoyable if you are taking an active role in class activities.
+The semester will be much more enjoyable if you are taking an active role in class activities.
 In group assignments, not actively participating could also hurt the grades of others.

 8. FINAL THOUGHTS.
 I’m here to help you be successful.
 And I will help in any way that I can.
 But don’t be afraid to ask.
 Before school, during class, after school…..I will do whatever it takes to help you be successful.
 Just let me know.
 So, let’s get rolling and have a GREAT semester!